Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/samples/Sample3_BackRestoreResume.md

 Uri backupBlobUri = backupResult.Value;
 ```

-## Checking status of a full key restore
+## Checking status of a full key restore operation

 Using the `KeyVaultBackupClient` and a `RestoreOperation`, you can check the status and retrieve the result of a previously started `RestoreOperation`.
 For example the `Id` from a started operation on one client can be saved to persistent storage instead of waiting for completion immediately.